Lake County Tuberculosis Sanatorium, Nurses Home and Superintendent's House

-Lake County Tuberculosis Sanatorium, Nurses Home and Superintendent's House is a historic tuberculosis sanatorium located at Crown Point, Lake County, Indiana.
+Lake County Tuberculosis Sanatorium, Nurses Home and Superintendent's House is a historic tuberculosis sanatorium located at Crown Point, Indiana.
 The Nurses Home was built in 1930, and is a three-story, Georgian Revival style brick building on a raised concrete basement.
 It has a hipped roof with pediment.
 It features a three-bay projecting entrance portico with an arcade and variation of Corinthian order pilasters.
 The Superintendent's House was built in 1930, and is a 2 1/2-story, Colonial Revival style brick building with a one-story flat roofed wing.
 The Lake County Tuberculosis Sanatorium closed around 1971.

 It was added to the National Register of Historic Places in 2005, with a boundary increase in 2013.